mrj001/TestRNG/References/ErrataInRefA.md

 Additionally, some tests based on the million bits of e agreed perfectly with the NIST document.
 This lends some confidence that where there are discrepancies it is either my code or the NIST document, rather than the million bits of e used.

+Later, I found a copy of the NIST reference implementation had been posted to [gitub](https://github.com/terrillmoore/NIST-Statistical-Test-Suite).
+This contains a copy of the data for 1,000,000 bits of e.

 ## Section 2.8.8
 The values for v<sub>0</sub> and v<sub>1</sub> should be 330 and 164.
 I confirmed these counts